-- (c) Junior employees shall not be employed:-- - (i) if under the age of 16 years- on oil or gas burners or fires used for heating of small articles; or using electric arc or oxy acetylene blow pipe, or - (ii) if under 18 years of agedie setting on power presses.
+(b) Junior employees shall not be employed:-

+If under the age of 16 years-

+on oil or gas burners or fires used for heating or small articles; or using electric arc or oxy-acetylene blow pipe.

-SPECIAL RATE.
+SPECIAL RATES.

-5. In addition to the wages prescribed in clauses 2, 3 and 4 hereof, the following special rate shall be paid to employees including apprentices and unapprenticed juniors:-
+5. In addition to the wages prescribed in clauses 2, 3, and 4 hereof, the following special rates and allowances shall be paid to employees including apprentices and unapprenticed juniors:-